 PGP Key Fingerprint: 869CD17E

 To enable users to log in and control their space, Comfy offers flexible authentication and authorization of users.
-Generally speaking, users log into Comfy using one of three methods:
+Generally speaking, users log into Comfy using one of four methods:

 Once logged into Comfy, authorization to access and control different building areas is provided through the use of Spaces.
 A space is a set of locations (VAV zones) which are associated with one or more email domains; users in the Comfy interface will have access to any location associated with a space containing their email domain.